 Overview

-On-demand loading dramatically improves performance for large data sets.
-It improves the initial loading time of the Vue Scheduler and limits the amount of data transferred between the browser and the server (at once).
+• On-demand loading dramatically improves performance for large data sets.
+It reduces the initial loading time of the Vue Scheduler and limits how much event data is transferred from the backend at once.

-To improve the user experience, you can preload events for areas adjacent to the current viewport.
+• To improve the user experience, you can preload events for areas adjacent to the current viewport and keep those events rendered in advance.

-For an introduction to using the Vue Scheduler component, please see Vue Scheduler: Build a Reservation Application in 5 Minutes.
+• For a basic introduction to using the Vue Scheduler component, see Vue Scheduler: Build a Reservation Application in 5 Minutes.

 License